circleci/circleci-docs/jekyll/_cci2/bundling-config.md

 ### Parameter Scope
 {:.no_toc}

 Parameters are in-scope only within the job or command that defined them.
 If you want a job or command to pass its parameters to a command it invokes, they must be passed explicitly.
+Command, job, executor, and parameter names can only contain lowercase letters a-z, digits, and _ and -, and must start with a letter.

 ```yaml
 version: 2.1